Welcome back to Read Not Guess. Today we’re going to work on the letter “J.”

 Yay Jack!

 Were they able to get through it?
-We haven’t covered the “er” sound in “water” yet, but were they able to sound it out based on the sounds they know?
+We haven’t covered the “er” or the "ay" sounds yet, but were they able to sound them out based on the sounds they do know?